Knowledge Sharing in Manufacturing using Large Language Models: User Evaluation and Model Benchmarking: LLM Benchmarking

-In our benchmarking experiment, we evaluated various commercial and open-source LLMs, including OpenAI's ChatGPT (GPT-3.5 and GPT-4 from July 20th 2023), Guanaco 65B and 35B variants \cite{dettmers2023qlora} based on Meta's Llama (Large Language Model Meta AI) \cite{touvron2023llama}, Llama2 \cite{touvron2023llama2} with 70 billion parameters, and one of its derivatives, StableBeluga2 \cite{StableBelugaModels}.
+In our benchmarking experiment, we evaluated various commercial and open-source LLMs, including OpenAI's ChatGPT (GPT-3.5 and GPT-4 from July 20th 2023), Guanaco 65B and 35B variants~\cite{dettmers2023qlora} based on Meta's Llama (Large Language Model Meta AI)~\cite{touvron2023llama}, Mixtral 8x7b~\cite{jiang2024mixtral}, Llama 2~\cite{touvron2023Llama2}, and one of its derivatives, StableBeluga2~\cite{StableBelugaModels}.
+This selection represents the state-of-the-art closed-sourced models (e.g., GPT-4) and open-source models (e.g., Llama 2).
+We included the (outdated) Guanaco models to demonstrate the improvements in the open-source sphere over the past year.

-GPT-3, or Generative Pre-trained Transformer 3, is an autoregressive language model developed by OpenAI.
-This third-generation model utilizes deep learning to generate human-like text from a given prompt, capable of producing various types of data such as word lists or code lines~\cite{floridi2020gpt}.
-OpenAI recently employed a Reinforcement Learning from Human Feedback (RLHF) strategy to enhance GPT-3's reliability, usefulness, and alignment~\cite{openai2022chatgpt}.
-This technique relies on human labellers providing desired model behavior examples and ranking responses from the GPT-3 model to specific prompts~\cite{openai2022chatgpt}.
-Using this feedback, OpenAI fine-tunes the GPT-3 model, creating ChatGPT, a leading language model, introduced as a prototype on November 30, 2022~\cite{openai2022chatgpt}.